 Image patches at multiple resolutions are fundamental elements for object recognition.
-Recently, a number of patch-based methods have been proposed in the literature [5, 6, 8, 13].
-Meanwhile, different theories have been developed for modeling natural image patches, including sparse coding models [12] and Markov random fields [15].
-However, there has not been a panoramic study of the structures of the whole ensemble of natural image patches, except some recent attempts to calculate the statistics of $3 \times 3$ patches in natural images [7, 3].
-Such a panoramic point of view is useful because it enables us to view different models simply as different manifolds in the space of image patches, so that these models and concepts can be pursued in a common framework.
+Recently, there have been a number of patch-based methods proposed in the literature [5, 6, 8, 13].
+Meanwhile, different theories have been developed for modeling or classifying natural image patches, including sparse coding models [12] and Markov random fields [15].
+However, there has not been a panoramic study of the structures of the whole ensemble of natural image patches, except some recent attempts to calculate the statistics of $3 \times 3$ pixel patches in natural images [7, 3].
+Such a panoramic point of view is useful because it enables us to view different models simply as different manifolds in the same universe of image patches, so that these models and concepts can be pursued in a common framework.

-To be more specific, we argue that the two classes of models - the generative sparse coding models and the descriptive Markov random fields [15] are two different ways of representing and mapping natural image patches with different metrics for different purposes.
+To be more specific, we argue that the two classes of models - the sparse coding models (generative) and Markov random fields and FRAME (descriptive) [15] are two different ways of representing and mapping natural image patches with different metrics for different purposes.

-Sparse coding models for geometric primitives [12]: These models represent image patches by an image generating function parameterized by a small number of hidden variables indexing the photometric and geometric properties of the image patches.
-By varying the values of these variables, the model generates a set of image patches that span a low-dimensional manifold in the space of image patches.
-We call this manifold the explicit manifold, because the image patches on this manifold can be accurately mapped and reconstructed explicitly by the corresponding values of the variables in the model.
+(1) Sparse coding models represent image patches by an image generating function parameterized by a small number of hidden variables indexing the photometric and geometric properties of the image patches.
+By varying the values of these variables, the primitive model generates a set of image patches that span a low-dimensional manifold in the universe of image patches, where the dimensions correspond to the variables of the primitive model.
+We call this manifold the explicit manifold, because the image patches on this manifold can be accurately mapped and reconstructed explicitly by the corresponding values of the variables in the primitive model.
+Different explicit manifolds may overlap with each other, or may even form nested inclusion relationship.
 On explicit manifolds, we usually find simple and regular image patches such as edges, bars, corners, junctions, and other geometric primitives.
-The left picture of Fig. 2 illustrates the explicit manifolds, where each image patch is a point.
-An explicit manifold can be a zero-dimensional point, one-dimensional line, or a two-dimensional surface etc. Two image patches are considered similar if their values of hidden variables are close to each other.
+The left picture of Fig. 2 illustrates the explicit manifolds in the universe of image patches, where each image patch is plotted as a point.
+An explicit manifold can be a zero-dimensional point, onedimensional line, or a two-dimensional surface etc. (plus small errors).
+Two image patches are considered similar if their values of hidden variables are close to each other (i.e. geodetic distance on the manifolds).

-Markov random fields for stochastic textures [15]: These models represent image patches by a small number of feature statistics indexing the texture properties of the image patches.
+(2) Markov random fields and FRAME models [15] represent image patches by a small number of feature statistics indexing the texture properties of the image patches.
 Two image patches have similar texture properties as long as the values of their feature statistics are close to each other, even though they may differ greatly in image intensities.
-The set of image patches that share the same value of feature statistics form an implicit manifold, because these image patches cannot be explicitly reconstructed by the feature statistics, which only impose some constraints.
+The set of image patches that share the same value of feature statistics form an implicit manifold, because these image patches cannot be explicitly reconstructed by the feature statistics, which only impose some constraints as implicit functions on the image patches.
+Different implicit manifolds may form nested inclusion relationship.
 On implicit manifolds, we usually find complex and stochastic image patches such as textures and clutters.